Matrix374/2018-2019-Personal-Projects/AndroidCalculator/README.md

 Currently has an error with the usage of GridLayout.

 Actual issues are probably:
--Issue with Library Install for android.support.v7.widget.gridlayout -Target SDK
+* Issue with Library Install for android.support.v7.widget.gridlayout
+* Target SDK

 Still unable to fix Android issue